Caravan Weight Distribution Hitches Buyer’s Guide

 Traditional tow hitches were designed to suit an A-frame that is 100mm deep.
 However, because lots of caravan models now have A-frames made 150mm deep, it’s easier to find a caravan tow hitch with the right clearance.

-6. How is the Coupling Mounted to your A-Frame?
+6. How Is The Coupling Mounted To Your A-Frame?

 The coupling is the part welded to your A-Frame that you use to connect the caravan to the tow ball on the tow vehicle.
+The position of this coupling can play a vital part in the type of hitch you purchase.
+You need to ensure your bars or chain don’t rub against your A-Frame.

 These can be mounted in two positions: